What is the Circular Economy?

 Reconomy can help your business by providing tailored waste management solutions, resource efficiency audits, and innovative recycling strategies.

-A circular economy is an economic model aimed at minimizing waste and maximising resource efficiency.
-It focuses on reusing, repairing, refurbishing, and recycling existing materials and products to create a closed-loop system that reduces environmental impact.
+A circular economy is an economic model aimed at minimising waste and maximising resource efficiency.
+It focuses on reusing, repairing, refurbishing, and recycling existing materials and products to create a closed-loop system that reduces impact on the environment.

-- Economic resilience – Circular models help businesses stabilize supply chains.
+• Economic resilience – Circular models help businesses stabilise supply chains.

 Did you know a circular economy could reduce global carbon emissions by 39% by 2032?
 (Source: World Economic Forum).